dbtek/blog/_posts/2013-12-21-bootstrap-vertical-tabs-component.md

 ---
 {% include JB/setup %}

-I personally use Bootstrap a lot on my projects.
+I personally use Bootstrap a lot for my projects.
 As known Bootstrap removed vertical tabs with 3rd version.
 I think they were pretty handy.
 Especially for navigation inside a content.

 So I have managed to use vertical tabs with some additions and made this project named, *Bootstrap Vertical Tabs*.